cran/airGRteaching/README.md

 ## Overview

-airGRteaching is an add-on package to the [airGR](https://CRAN.R-project.org/package=airGR) package that simplifies its use and is teaching-oriented.
+'airGRteaching' is an add-on package to the [airGR](https://CRAN.R-project.org/package=airGR) package that simplifies its use and is teaching-oriented.
 It allows to use with very low programming skills the rainfall-runoff models (**GR4H**, **GR5H**, **GR4J**, **GR5J**, **GR6J**, **GR2M**, **GR1A**) and a snow melt and accumulation model (CemaNeige).
 This package also provides graphical devices to help students to explore data and modelling results.

-The airGRteaching package has been designed to fulfil a major requirement: facilitating the use of the [airGR](https://CRAN.R-project.org/package=airGR) functionalities by students.
+The 'airGRteaching' package has been designed to fulfil a major requirement: facilitating the use of the [airGR](https://CRAN.R-project.org/package=airGR) functionalities by students.
 The names of the functions and their arguments were chosen to this end.

 The package is mostly based on three families of functions: